tangchanthieng/Telecommunication-Customer-Churn-Analysis/README.md

-# Telco Customer Churn Prediction
+### Telecommunication Customer Churn Analysis

-**Technologies:** Python · Machine Learning · Power BI · Data Analysis

-**Skills Demonstrated:** Predictive Analytics · Customer Segmentation · Revenue Impact Modeling · Data Visualization

 ---

+Owner: Chan Tang

+Role: Project Owner/Data Analyst/Data Engineer

+Version: 1.1

+Date: Jun 2023

+Contact: tangchanthieng@gmail.com

+---

-# Project Overview
+### 1. Project Overview

 Customer churn is one of the most critical challenges in the telecommunications industry.
 Research suggests that acquiring a new customer can cost **5–25 times more than retaining an existing one**.
 As competition intensifies and switching barriers decrease, telecom companies must proactively identify customers at risk of leaving.